How a FedEx delivery driver helped new Seahawks CB Tariq Woolen reach his NFL dreams

 The NFL was always the goal.
 He was certain he could make it.
 He's still certain he could make it, the conviction in his voice hard-earned, and harder to doubt.
 He did have tryouts over the years with the Green Bay Packers, the Cleveland Browns and Indianapolis Colts, but the NFL dream never materialized.
 He was too slow or too old or too much of an unknown.

-“It eats me up every day,” he said in a phone interview this week.
-“I know I could play on Sundays.”
+"It eats me up every day," he said in a phone interview.
+"I know I could play on Sundays."

 If he couldn't make it, the next-best thing, in Pierce's eyes, arrived in Seattle on Thursday.

-Tariq Woolen is beginning his NFL career at the Seahawks’ rookie minicamp this weekend, a week after Seattle selected the tantalizing, 6-foot-4 cornerback out of Texas-San Antonio in the fifth round of the NFL draft.
+Tariq Woolen began his NFL career at the Seahawks' rookie minicamp this weekend, a week after they selected the tantalizing, 6-foot-4 cornerback out of Texas-San Antonio in the fifth round of the NFL draft.

 A powerful thing, someone else's belief can be.